 Coupon codes are a great way to encourage members to subscribe to your Community at a discounted price.
 Share your coupon code with your members and they will be able to use them at the checkout page to receive a discounted subscription price, whether that be forever or a limited period of time.

 Coupon codes are created in Stripe, this means that they will work seamlessly with any subscriptions you currently have set up on the web.
-Unfortunately, coupon codes are not supported on native (iOS & Android) platforms currently.
+However, coupon codes are not currently supported on iOS & Android platforms.

-You will need to start out by Naming your coupon.
+Start out by naming your coupon.
 This name will appear on your members receipts and invoices and is not the coupon code itself.

 Now you will be defining the Discount amount that you want the coupon to apply.
 This can be defined either through a Percentage discount or a Fixed amount.

 A percentage discount allows you to define your discount with a percentage.
 For example if you put 50 into this field, the coupon will give the member a 50% discount on the subscription price.

 Stripe also gives you the option to have a fixed amount discount.
 This means that you can define the exact amount that you want the coupon to discount.
 For example if you put 5 into the input field, then a fixed amount of £5 will be discounted from the subscription.
 You can also change the defined currency for this discount.

 Defining the Product

 Stripe also gives you the option to apply a discount code to a single product.
 This is great if you only wanted your coupon to apply to a yearly subscription for example.

 If you decide not to do this then by default the coupon code will apply to all subscriptions.